Getting Started with Ordermentum API: Authentication and First Steps

 Introduction

 The Ordermentum API allows developers to integrate with our platform for managing orders, products, purchasers, and more.
-To interact with the API, you need to authenticate your application by obtaining a Bearer Token using OAuth2.
+To interact with the API, you need to authenticate your application by obtaining a token.

-We're enhancing our authentication process to better protect your applications.
-Starting soon, all access requests will require a client_id, client_secret, and refresh token for security.
-This change will provide stronger protection against unauthorized access or misuse of credentials.
+We're enhancing our authentication process to protect your applications better.
+Starting July 2026, all access requests will require an x-api-key sent as a header.
+This change will provide stronger protection against unauthorised access or misuse of credentials.

 Reach out to us at [email protected] if you have any questions or need further support.